myles-trimble/myles-trimble.github.io/_posts/2026-02-12-enhancing-targeting-accuracy.md

 Just because 50% is the default threshold *does not mean* it is the best one for our task.

-Here, we will test many potential classification thresholds, and plot the Precision, Recall & F1-Score, and find an optimal solution!
+Here, we will test many potential classification thresholds, plot the Precision, Recall & F1-Score, and find an optimal solution.

 <br>
 ```python